Generic Name: nintedanib (nin TED a nib)

 Drink plenty of liquids and call your doctor at once if you have diarrhea while taking nintedanib.

-You may need frequent medical tests to be sure nintedanib is not causing harmful effects on your liver.
-Your next few doses may be delayed based on the results of these tests.
+You will need frequent medical tests to be sure nintedanib is not causing harmful effects on your liver.
+Your next few doses may be delayed based on the results.

 What happens if I miss a dose?